What is a spontaneous vaginal delivery?

 Cesarean delivery is the desired alternative for women who have these conditions.

 How do you prepare for a spontaneous vaginal delivery?

 Childbirth classes can give you more confidence before it comes time to go into labor and deliver your baby.
 In these classes, you can ask questions about the labor and delivery process.
 You’ll learn:

 - how to tell when you’re going into labor

 - your options for pain management (from relaxation and visualization methods to medications like epidural blocks)

 - about possible complications that can happen during labor and delivery

 - how to work with your partner or labor coach

 When labor begins you should try to rest, stay hydrated, eat lightly, and start to gather friends and family members to help you with the birth process.
 It’s important to stay calm, relaxed, and positive.
 Feelings of fear, nervousness, and tension can cause the release of adrenaline and slow the labor process.

-Have someone take you to the hospital when you find it hard to talk, walk, or move during your contractions.
-Remember, it’s always better to go to the hospital too early and be sent back home, than to get to the hospital when your labor is too far along.
+You are in active labor when the contractions get longer, stronger, and closer together.
+Call your birth center, hospital, or midwife if you have questions while you are in labor.
+Have someone take you to the hospital when you find it hard to talk, walk, or move during your contractions or if your water breaks.
+Remember, it’s always better to go to the hospital too early — and be sent back home — than to get to the hospital when your labor is too far along.